cqlnx/mcprobe/README.md

 # MCprobe

-High-performance Minecraft server scanner and protocol prober MCprobe scans Minecraft servers using the native Minecraft protocol to efficiently collect server metadata at scale.
+Blazingly fast Minecraft server scanner and protocol prober MCprobe scans Minecraft servers using the native Minecraft protocol to efficiently collect server metadata at scale.

 ---